jengalas/thegourmetmoose/_posts/2016-10-31-mimis-perfection-fruitcake.md

 ## INSTRUCTIONS
 1. Finely chop and mix together the peels, raisins and nuts.
 Sprinkle with the ¼ cup flour and mix very thoroughly.
 2. Cream shortening and sugar.
 Add eggs and beat well.
 Sift together 2¾ cups flour, baking powder, salt and spices.
 Add alternately with the grape juice.
 3. Pour batter over the fruits and mix well.
-Spoon into greased loaf pans (2 glass pans, 9" x 5" x 3.5"), filling about ¾ full.
+Spoon into greased loaf pans (2 glass pans, 9" x 5" x 3.5") with a wax paper or parchment layer covering the bottom of the pans, filling about ¾ full.
 Smooth top but don't flatten.
-4. Bake in 250°F oven for 3-4 hours (I bake them for 3 hours, 10 minutes).
+4. Bake in 250°F oven for 3-4 hours (I bake them for 3 hours, 40 minutes).
 Cool completely, then remove from pan.
 Brush with whiskey, add apple slices on top, wrap tightly in waxed paper and foil and store in cool dark place.